mono/md-website/help/faq.md

 ### An Add-in is causing MonoDevelop to crash at startup, how do I remove it?

-The Add-in manager can be launched independently with the command 'mdtool gsetup'
+The Add-in Manager can be launched independently with the command 'mdtool gsetup'

 ### Can I import my Visual Studio 2K5+ project into MonoDevelop?